| Item | English Language Problematic | Quantonics' Quantum Remediation

 of that word which compares classical semantics to quantum hermeneutics

+and remediation.
 Simply, classical assumption, belief, conjecture, deduction,

 expectation, faith, imagination, hypothesis, ostentation, plausibility,